-- "Installing the Operations Console" on the next page - "Accessing the Operations Console" on the next page
+- "Installing the Operations Console" below - "Accessing the Operations Console" on the next page

 Installing the Operations Console

 You install the Operations Console when you install Ivanti Service Manager.
 You can find complete instructions for installing Ivanti Service Manager in the Installation and Deployment Guide for Ivanti Service Manager.